 - They are irresistible eaten just out of the oven, but they will keep well for 5-6 days into a tin box or in a Ziploc bag.

 *I had again problems with my stand mixer, so I kneaded all the bread by hand: you need patience, especially when you need to incorporate all the olive oil, but it’s completely doable, just allow all the time you need.

 With these doses, you will obtain 20 pan di ramerino and a braided loaf for breakfast.

 The braided loaf was really a winner: it remains soft and fragrant.
 This dough will henceforth be my brioche dough for any possible recipe, as it is extraordinarily soft, light and delicate.

 Since the dough is not too sweet, this is a bread that is also suitable for matching with salty ingredients: a mature cheese, a smoked salmon, a few slices of speck, swordfish or smoked scamorza… Bring it to your Easter table and create your new tradition.

-- winter pan co’ Santi, where black pepper, red wine, rosemary, olive oil and raisins enrich a Medioeval inspired bread.
+- winter pan co’ Santi, where black pepper, red wine, rosemary, olive oil and raisins enrich a Medieval inspired bread.

 - the Tuscan pine nut cake, a soft cake with an even softer and fondant filling, punctuated with raisins, which were soaked in vin santo.

-- castagnaccio, a chestnut cake which is dear to my Tuscan heart, an acquired taste.
+- castagnaccio, a chestnut cake that is dear to my Tuscan heart, is an acquired taste.